kaloyan-marinov/resources-on-various-topics/2025-05-11-14-00-20-extract-a-set-of-straightforward-do-s-and-don-ts.md

      unless you're sure there will be a concrete use case for it within the next 2 weeks.

    - <u>**continuous refactoring**</u>

+     In order to achieve greater simplicity and better readability - both in source code, and in test code.

    - DRY (Don't Repeat Yourself)